 Makarska Beach © vacation2

-About 30 miles (47km) south of Split is the popular resort town of Makarska, with its stone cobbled streets and natural harbour nestled in the shadow of Mount Biokovo and fringed with the two green peninsulas of Osejava and St Peter.
+About 30 miles (47km) south of Split is the popular resort town of Makarska, with its cobblestoned streets and natural harbour nestled in the shadow of Mount Biokovo and fringed with the two green peninsulas of Osejava and St Peter.
 This beautiful spot offers secluded beaches washed by an azure sea, and it lies at the heart of the Makarska Riviera, which is characterised by pine forests and a string of white pebble beaches.

 Makarska was an important trading port during its colourful history, which spans occupation by the Venetians, Turks, French and Austrians, all of whom left a taste of their culture and tradition behind.
 The town boasts a world-renowned collection of sea shells, a Franciscan monastery dating from the 16th century, a Venetian fountain, and several churches and Baroque palaces, although its main attraction is its scenic setting.